rhasanbd/Smooth-Taste-of-Keras--Journey-Through-MLPs/README.md

 Following problems are addressed:

-- Notebook 1: How to build a simple MLP classifier using the **Sequential API**
+- Notebook 1: How to build a simple MLP classifier using the **Sequential API**?

   -- Understand how to create ANN models using Keras